labs-asterisk/interview-checklist/README.md

 - 📜 Company-specific lists

 ## Contributing
+The problem metadata is located [here](https://github.com/labs-asterisk/interview-checklist/blob/main/src/data/problem_data.json).
+All contributions are welcome!
+You can add functionality, edit the problem database, or make any other improvements.
+When you're done, [submit a pull request](https://github.com/labs-asterisk/interview-checklist/pulls)!

 ## Future Improvements
 - [ ] Filters for problems page - by difficulty and topic